Austin Apartments That Actually Allow Large Dogs (Verified List)

 Camden Brushy CreekCedar Park (78613)75 lbsYes3$400 non-ref.$20Yes

-Monthly pet rent runs $15–$30 out here, compared to $20–$35 inside Austin city limits.
+Monthly pet rent runs $15–$30 in the suburbs, compared to $20–$35 inside Austin city limits.
 The Allure in Cedar Park charges just $15/month.
 One-time fees cluster between $300–$500.

 The trade-off is commute time.
 If you work downtown, expect 30–45 minutes each way during peak hours.
 But if you work along the 183/620 tech corridor (Apple, Dell, Indeed), the suburbs put you closer to the office and give your dog more space.
 Livano Pflugerville is worth a look for the dog daycare center alone.
 That’s a rare amenity.